zaoyang/30-days-of-web-development/day-20/day-20.cq.md

 coverImageBackgroundPosition: "50% 87%;"
 ---

-# Day 20 - A closer look at the top 4 Programming Languages
+# A closer look at the top 4 Programming Languages

 Now that we have a sense of what the top Programming Languages are, we should investigate what these Programming Languages are used for.